jimmycarney/comp20-jcarney/README.txt

 understanding of how websites really function.

 What was the most important thing that you learned in this course?
 Cite two examples as evidence.
+One of the most important things that I learned in this course is how the web actually works.
+Through the combination of Assignments 2 and 3, I was able to see and learn about both sides of web programming.
+And I was required to have a good understanding of HTTP requests and responses in order to complete those assignments.
+Part of this understanding how the web works was learning basic web security for the first time.
+Doing Assignment 4 made me realize how vulnerable any web page I've ever built is to being taken advantage of.
+The security part of this course helped me to understand how important security is, and I now know some practices for creating a more secure web page.

 Now that you have finished the course, what topic would you like to delve deeper into?
+I would like to delve even deeper into the topic of security.
+I was really interested when we were learning the different types of attacks and ways to defend against them.
+I would like to move beyond the basics and learn how to defend against more advanced attacks so that any web page I build is as secure as possible.